Eldelshell/amforeas/README.md

 ## A RESTful Interface to your database

-Amforeas is a Java server which provides CRUD operations over any JDBC supported RDBMS using REST.
+Amforeas is a server which allows CRUD operations over any of the supported RDBMS using REST.

-By REST we basically mean that the different CRUD operations are performed by different HTTP methods:
+By using REST, different CRUD operations are performed by different HTTP methods:

 * POST to create a resource
 * GET to read a resource